 - Large Ham: The Tlak'kahn have little understanding on the concept of indoor voices.

 - Lighter and Softer: Since Infinity is aimed more towards kids, it takes a noticeably lighter tone than its parent show, which was already close to the idealistic end of the scale.

 - Mayincatec: The Tlak'kahn have an Aztec theme.

-- Old Master: In one episode, the crew met a race of squirrel people.
+- Old Master: In "Double Duty", the crew met a race of squirrel people.
 To cross a bridge a kindly old man requests that one of the team fight him.
 When the Action Girl tries and gets her ass handed to her, the team leader quips:"When an old man challenges you to a fight, you've got to figure he's either crazy, or knows something you don't.
 This guy didn't look that crazy to me."

-- Space Whale Aesop: In the episode "The Illustrated Stacey," the team goads Stacey into getting an alien tattoo by insisting that she's too boring to do such a spontaneous thing.
-(It should be noted here that Stacey has multiple piercings, blue lipstick, and a pink mohawk.)
+- Space Whale Aesop: In the episode "The Illustrated Stacey", the team goads Stacey into getting an alien tattoo by insisting that she's too boring to do such a spontaneous thing.
+(It should be noted here that Stacey has multiple piercings, blue lipstick, and a pink side cut.)
 The Aesop is something like "don't do things just to prove yourself" or "think before you act"; but the reason for this moral is that the tattoo ink is made up of microbes that start multiplying, threatening to cover Stacey's body and kill her within the day.
 Fortunately, most real life tattoos do not contain deadly diseases.
 (And the ones that do take much longer to kill.)